PavolMilcik/git-tutorial-IsM/README.md

 * GitHub
 * .gitignore
 * conflict in Git
-* md. - markdown document
+* .md - markdown document

 ## Code snippets - Some commands that I have learned and used on various examples: